 Error events are events which reference an error.
-They are used to handle business errors in a workflow.
+They are used to handle business errors in a process.

-An error indicates that some kind of business error has occurred which should be handled in the workflow, for example, by taking a different path to compensate the error.
+An error indicates that some kind of business error has occurred which should be handled in the process, for example, by taking a different path to compensate the error.

 An error can be referenced by one or more error events.
 It must define the

 string that must match to the error code that is sent by the client command or from the error end event.

 An error can be caught using an error boundary event or an error event subprocess.

 The boundary event or the event subprocess must be interrupting.
 When the error is caught then the service task gets terminated and the boundary event or event subprocess gets activated.
 That means the process instance continues where the error is caught instead of following the regular path.

 An error is caught by the first event in the scope hierarchy that matches the error code.
 If the error is thrown form a service task then it can be caught by an attached boundary event.
 If the task has no boundary event or the error code does not match then the error is propagated to the parent or root scope of the process instance.

 In case the process instance is created via call activity, the error can also be caught in the calling parent process instance.

 An error can be thrown from a client command while processing a job.
 See the gRPC command for details.